UCAN | What is the Apprenticeship Levy

 • Target Audience: Employers with an annual pay bill over £3 million.

-• Funds not used by the target audience are available to non-Levy paying employers in the same way but subject to a modest co-investment payment of 5% of the fixed price of the apprenticeship.
+• Funds not used by the target audience are available to non-Levy paying employers, subject to a modest co-investment payment of 5% of the fixed price of the apprenticeship (except for eligible small employers – see below).

 • Legal Basis: The Levy is legislated under the Finance Act 2016 and administered by HM Revenue & Customs (HMRC).